jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** Equipment removed in Step 3, tracked via scanning, runtime not photographed **Insurance Risk:** Cannot prove total hours operated (insurance disputes rental charges) **Question for You:** Should we photograph equipment runtime totals before removal?
-- [ ] YES - Photo of each dehumidifier display showing total runtime hours
+- [ ] YES - Photo of each dehumidifier display showing total runtime hours - YES
 - [ ] YES - But only for dehumidifiers (not air movers)
 - [ ] NO - Logged hours are sufficient

 **Your Input:** What should final equipment photos show?
-- [ ] Dehumidifier display with total runtime hours visible
+- [ ] Dehumidifier display with total runtime hours visible p JUST THIS
 - [ ] Serial number visible (for tracking/billing)
 - [ ] Equipment condition on pickup (for damage claims)
 - [ ] Other: _________________________________